 Current evaluation frameworks commonly employ constrained formats (e.g., multiple-choice) or rely on other LLMs as judges~\cite{patel2024aimeaioptimizationmultiple, Lin_ZeroEval_A_Unified_2024, lin2024wildbench}, making it difficult to assess whether models genuinely understand logical structure or are merely exploiting superficial patterns in the data.
 Moreover, as training sets grow, benchmark items or their paraphrases increasingly overlap with pre-training data, making apparent reasoning abilities potentially just memorization~\cite{shojaee2025illusion,xie2024memorization}.

-To tackle these challenges, this paper introduces \textbf{\slr} (Scalable Logical Reasoning), an open-source framework for evaluating and training models in inductive logical reasoning.
-Based on a user-defined logic task (Fig.\ \ref{fig:metalogic-overview}, left), the task synthesizer (center) automatically generates novel inductive logic programming (ILP) tasks~\cite{ILP_Muggleton,ILP_Cropper} of controllable complexity.
-Each task comes with (i) a latent ground-truth rule, (ii) an executable validation program, and (iii) an instruction prompt for the reasoning task.
-The ground-truth rule serves as the reference answer, while the validation program deterministically evaluates any candidate hypothesis. \slr supports both systematic model evaluation (Fig.~\ref{fig:metalogic-overview}, top right) and downstream model training, via supervised finetuning or reinforcement learning with rewards provided by the integrated symbolic judge (Fig.~\ref {fig:metalogic-overview},~bottom right). \slr’s fully symbolic and automated pipeline eliminates the need for human annotation and avoids dataset overlap.
+To tackle these challenges, we introduce \textbf{\slr} (Scalable Logical Reasoning), an open-source framework for evaluating and training models in inductive logical reasoning.
+Given a user-defined logic task (Fig.\ \ref{fig:metalogic-overview}, left), the task synthesizer (center) automatically generates novel reasoning tasks of controllable complexity.
+Each task comes with (i) a latent ground-truth rule, (ii) an executable validation program, and (iii) an instruction prompt.
+The ground-truth rule serves as the reference answer, while the validation program deterministically evaluates any candidate hypothesis. \slr supports both systematic model evaluation (Fig.~\ref{fig:metalogic-overview}, top right) and downstream model training, via supervised finetuning or reinforcement learning with rewards provided by the integrated symbolic judge (Fig.~\ref {fig:metalogic-overview},~bottom right). \slr’s fully symbolic and automated pipeline removes the need for human annotation and prevents dataset overlap.

-Leveraging \slr, we present \textbf{\benchmark} (Fig.\ \ref{fig:teaser}), a 19k task benchmark that forms a twenty-level curriculum of increasing logical complexity.
+Leveraging \slr, we present \textbf{\benchmark} (Fig.~\ref{fig:teaser}), a ``19k task benchmark'' that forms a twenty-level curriculum of increasing logical complexity.
 These levels are further organized into four curriculum tiers: \emph{basic}, \emph{easy}, \emph{medium}, and \emph{hard}.
 Each task is unique, with a precise and systematic assessment of inductive logical reasoning skills.
-In evaluations, we find that while LLMs are generally well-versed in generating syntactically valid rules, robust logical reasoning remains challenging.
+In evaluations, we find that while LLMs are generally well-versed in generating valid rules, robust logical reasoning remains challenging.
 Performance declines sharply as task complexity increases.
 Scaling model size brings only marginal improvements, while scaling test-time compute boosts reasoning, but returns diminish as complexity rises.